 Taking the popular salad south of the border, this festive Mexican Cobb Salad includes a perfect balance of flavors and hearty textures in each bite.
 You won’t believe how easy it is to put this vegetarian-friendly Cobb together!

 Toss Minute® Ready to Serve Cilantro & Lime Jasmine Rice together with a few simple mix-ins to create a satisfying vegetarian salad in a matter of minutes.

 Heat rice according to package directions.

-Drizzle with Italian dressing.
+Drizzle the salad with dressing.

 For added flavor, garnish this salad with your favorite cheese.
 Try shredded Monterey jack or Cheddar.

 To store remaining canned beans, drain, rinse and refrigerate them in an airtight container for up to 2 days.